localgroup/Morse-Code-Converter/README.md

-This is a terminal based morse code converter.
+A terminal based morse code converter.
-I used this site to verify the translated method: https://morsecode.world/international/translator.html
+Use this site to verify the translated method: https://morsecode.world/international/translator.html